kkmhogen/KBeaconDemo_Ios/README.md

 |`Adv type`|KSensor|UID|iBeacon|URL|KSensor|UID|iBeacon|URL

-If the advertisment type include TLM, the TLM advertisment interval is fixed to 10.
-It means the TLM will advertisement every 10 other advertisement packet.
+If the advertisment type contains TLM and other types, the KBeacon will send 1 TLM advertisement every 10 advertisement packets by default configruation.
 For example: advertisment period was set to 500ms.
 Advertisment type was set to “URL + TLM”, then the advertisment packet is like follow

 |Time|0|500|1000|1500|2000|2500|3000|3500|4000|4500|5000
 |----|----|----|----|----|----|----|----|----|----|----|----
 |`Adv type`|URL|URL|URL|URL|URL|URL|URL|URL|URL|TLM|URL

+**Notify:**
+  For the advertisement period, Apple has some suggestions that make the device more easily discovered by IOS phones.
+(The suggest value was: 152.5 ms; 211.25 ms; 318.75 ms; 417.5 ms; 546.25 ms; 760 ms; 852.5 ms; 1022.5 ms; 1285 ms).
+For more information, please refer to Section 3.5 in "Bluetooth Accessory Design Guidelines for Apple Products".
+The doucument link: https://developer.apple.com/accessories/Accessory-Design-Guidelines.pdf.

 #### 4.3.2 Get device parameters